-Required for third year, spring term
+Required for third year, fall term Prerequisites (ARCH 230)

-This course addresses the fundamentals of electricity, voltage, generation and distribution of power HT and LT.
-It tackles also the preliminary analysis, estimation and design consideration of building electrical systems.
-It also highlights on the electrical requirements and distribution in buildings and the related execution problems.
+This course introduces the fundamental principles of Electricity, Voltage, Amperage, and Wattage.
+Generation and distribution of power High Tension (HT) and Low Tention (LT) will be addressed.
+This course tackles also the preliminary analysis, estimation and design consideration of building electrical systems.
+In addition to highlighting the electrical requirements and distribution in buildings and the related execution problems, the course covers sustainable tools/technologies and measures in reducing power consumption with exposure to preliminary calculations of costs and savings.